GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/push-notifications.md

 To receive push notifications from the Stream server the first step you need to do is register the device.
 To do this you need to call `UIApplication.shared.registerForRemoteNotifications()` and send the token from `application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data)`.

-Here is the boilerplate code that you can add to your `AppDelegate`:
+Here is the code that you can add to your `AppDelegate`:

 ```swift
 func application(